-Capital Markets Advisors, LLC, Great Neck, New York, (the "Municipal Advisor") is an independent municipal advisor registered with the United States Securities and Exchange Commission and the Municipal Securities Rulemaking Board.
-The Municipal Advisor has served as the independent financial advisor to the District in connection with this transaction.
+Capital Markets Advisors, LLC, Great Neck and New York, New York, (the "Municipal Advisor") is an independent municipal advisor registered with the United States Securities and Exchange Commission and the Municipal Securities Rulemaking Board.
+The Municipal Advisor has served as the independent municipal advisor to the District in connection with this transaction.